Does the Luxembourg life insurance policy really exist ?

 Financial aspects of the policy: Prudential, accounting and financial standards = the rule of Home Country Control |

 * Since the Treaty of Rome in 1980, policyholders are free to choose the law applicable to their insurance policies and thus to opt for a law other than that of their country of residence.
-For more information on this subject, please download the whole chapter.
+For more information on this subject, please download the whole white chapter.

 ** The public interest rules of the policyholder's country of residence may, exceptionally, be applied if they are justified and concern a subject not harmonised at European level, are non-discriminatory, and are objectively necessary and proportionate to the objective being pursued.